thisisevilevil/evilevil365/_posts/2025-04-14-Things-to-be-aware-of-When-Moving-to-Windows-11.md

 ## 9. Credential Guard Breaks MSCHAPv2-Based Wi-Fi

 If you use Wi-Fi profiles with PEAP-MSCHAPv2, they'll stop working on Windows 11.
-This is because [Credential Guard](https://learn.microsoft.com/en-us/windows/security/identity-protection/credential-guard/considerations-known-issues#wi-fi-and-vpn-considerations) is enabled by default.
+This is because [Credential Guard](https://learn.microsoft.com/en-us/windows/security/identity-protection/credential-guard/considerations-known-issues#wi-fi-and-vpn-considerations) is enabled by default on Windows 11.
 While Credential Guard is excellent for protecting against credential theft, it also blocks legacy protocols like MSCHAPv2.

 Despite numerous [security advisories](https://learn.microsoft.com/en-us/security-updates/securityadvisories/2012/2743314) over the last decade, I still encounter organizations using MSCHAPv2.